rafaelschlatter/Edge/Edge.Testing/README.md

 ### Assembly registration
 For component scanning to work, you need to specify the assembly .dll file where the classes for the test is located.
-This can easily be done by adding the following class to your test project:
+This can easily be done by adding the following SpecFlow "hook" class to your test project:

 ```csharp